top of page

 VISION

-Our vision is a world where all children have access to a comprehensive and equitable early childhood system to reach their full potential.
+Our Vision is a world where every child has access to a comprehensive and supportive early childhood system to reach their full potential.

 Smiling child sitting on a basketball outside.